freqtrade/freqtrade/docs/configuration.md

     Also, the sell order will remain on the exchange for `unfilledtimeout.sell` (or until it's filled) - which can lead to missed stoplosses (with or without using stoploss_on_exchange).

 !!!
 Warning "Order_book_max > 1 in dry-run"
-    Using `ask_strategy.order_book_max` higher than 1 will result in improved dry-run results, since dry-run assumes orders to be filled almost instantly.
+    Using `ask_strategy.order_book_max` higher than 1 will result in improper dry-run results (significantly better than real orders executed on exchange), since dry-run assumes orders to be filled almost instantly.
     It is therefore advised to not use this setting for dry-runs.